 Treatment for Heat Exhaustion and Heat Stroke

-2. Apply cool water or wet cloths to the person’s skin.
-Fan him and place cold compresses or ice on his neck, groin, and armpits.
+- The ideal field treatment for heat stroke: immerse the victim in water.
+If there’s no pond or deep-enough watering hole nearby (likelier than not in the desert) you’ll need to improvise.
+Apply cool water or wet cloths to the person’s skin.
+Fan them and place cold compresses or ice on his neck, groin, and armpits.

-3. If the victim is alert and not vomiting, give him a sports drink or salted water (1 teaspoon per quart).
-He can drink about a cup every 15 minutes.
+- If the victim is alert and not vomiting, give him a sports drink or salted water (1 teaspoon per quart).
+They can drink about a cup every 15 minutes.